 - Students also develop their appreciation of the contribution of dance to their personal and social health, fitness and wellbeing and develop awareness of the range of opportunities and pathways available in dance.

 Theatre visits are an integral part of the course giving the students the opportunity to study live professional dance.
+IN the past year students have had the chance to go on trips to see Matthew Bourne’s Dance Company, Phoenix Dance Theatre and Acosta Danza.
 Dance workshops with visiting artists and professional dance companies are also a key element.

 Extra Curricular Dance